Introduction to Divorce in Singapore

 After the filing and exchange of documents, the court will set a date to hear the ancillary matters.

 After the settlement of all ancillary matters, parties are required to wait for 3 months (from the date of Interim Judgment is granted) in order to apply for converting the Interim Judgment to become Final Judgment.

 Why you should hire a Lawyer

 You may file a divorce without hiring a lawyer in order to save costs.
 However, please take note that you are still subject to the procedures, formalities and technicalities of the court proceedings.
 The court will treat you the same as the one who was represented by a lawyer and the Family Justice Courts will not provide legal advice for any divorce cases.

-Please be advised to seek help from a lawyer, especially if you can foresee that your spouse is going to contest the divorce.
+Please be advised to seek help from a divorce lawyer, especially if you can foresee that your spouse is going to contest the divorce.
 As the contest may lead to complicated and prolonged court proceedings.